 are likely to be extraordinarily important components of evolutionary history.
 Indeed, stratigraphic and geographic analyses suggest that limb loss in sticklebacks has evolved in fewer than 10,000 generations.
 Extrapolating these results to other taxonomic groups leads to the conclusion that major morphological change can evolve rapidly through regulatory changes in a small number of genes.

 Convergence is the technical term for the appearance of the same feature in two or more related lineages whose common ancestor lacked that feature.
-The phenomenon occurs throughout the genealogies making up the history of life, and is one of the clearest kinds of evidence that evolutionary novelties are not the result of slight, successive, chance mutations but of the activation of a pre-existing program.
+The phenomenon occurs throughout the genealogies making up life’s history, and is one of the clearest kinds of evidence that evolutionary novelties result from the activation of pre-existing programs rather than from slight, successive, chance mutations.

-Of the 3,000 described species of extant stick insects, 40% are fully winged, the rest being either partially winged or without wings.
-Although there are wide margins of uncertainty, their relationships can be deduced by analysis of their DNA, and from this it appears that the ancestral condition is winglessness.
-The six most basal stick-insect lineages are entirely wingless.
-Species with fully developed wings arose only later, first among leaf insects (Phyllium) and then independently in at least three other lineages.
+Of the 3000 described species of extant stick insects, 40% are fully winged, the rest either partially winged or without wings.
+Although there are wide margins of uncertainty, their relationships can be deduced by analysis of their DNA.
+The ancestral condition, it appears, is wingless.
+The most basal stick-insect lineages are entirely wingless.
+Species with fully developed wings arose only later, first among leaf insects (Phyllium), then independently in at least three other lineages.
 In one case (Lopaphus) wingless and partially winged occur within the same genus.
-Females can be wingless and males fully winged within the same species.
+Females can be wingless and males fully winged even within the same species.

 Clearly wings did not evolve again and again from scratch in the course of stick-insect evolution.
-Indeed ‘entomologists have long assumed that re-evolution of wings in apterous [wingless] lineages was impossible, because functional wings require complex interactions among multiple structures, and the associated genes would be free to accumulate mutations in wingless lineages, effectively blocking the path for any future wing reacquisition’ (Whiting et al 2003).
+Indeed ‘entomologists have long assumed that re-evolution of wings in apterous [wingless] lineages was impossible, because functional wings require complex interactions among multiple structures, and the associated genes would be free to accumulate mutations in wingless lineages, effectively blocking the path for any future wing reacquisition’ (Whiting et al. 2003).
 Wing development depends on multiple gene systems and interacting gene products, and the origination of such a structure by chance is very difficult to imagine, let alone account for.
-By contrast, because of the complexity of the developmental process, wing loss could arise from a mutation affecting any one of the genes involved.
+By contrast, the loss of wings could arise from a mutation affecting any one of the many genes involved.
 It could also arise non-randomly, through a regulatory gene switching the whole process off.
 Bearing in mind the frequency with which winglessness can be reversed and also the fact that both the winged and wingless states can related to sex, it seems clear that winglessness is primarily controlled through regulation.
 Even in wingless species, the basic genetic blueprint for wing formation remains intact.

 In the Darwinian narrative one is told that stick insects ‘evolved’ wings.
-In reality, they did nothing of the sort.
+The word is duplicitous.
 Whether or not the first stick insects were wingless, the evidence shows that wings were latent in the genome from the beginning.
 Similar patterns of recurrence have been suggested for eyes in ostracods, ocelli in cave crickets, wings in water striders and wings in male fig wasps (Whiting & Whiting 2004).

 The genome should now be envisaged as being in dynamic equilibrium between a multitude of forces for mutational change and forces that counteract such change.
 In some cases, this is achieved by specific enzymes, and in other cases high mutability is programmed into the sequence of certain genes to help generate diversity.

-Dogma has it that all mutations are random and therefore errors, but in reality organisms appear programmed with an ability to mutate.
+Dogma has it that all mutations are random and therefore errors; in reality organisms appear programmed with an ability to mutate.
 Cells possess ‘natural genetic engineering functions’ that can initiate evolutionary change by rearranging genomic components and reorganising system architectures (Shapiro 2002).

 Cells are capable of sophisticated information processing.
 Cellular signal transduction networks serve to compute data from multiple inputs and make decisions about cellular behavior.
 Genomes are organized like integrated computer programs as systems of routines and subroutines, not as a collection of independent genetic ‘units’.
 DNA sequences which do not code for protein structure determine the system architecture of the genome.
 Repetitive DNA elements serve as tags to mark and integrate different protein coding sequences into co-ordinately functioning groups, to build up systems for genome replication and distribution to daughter cells, and to organize chromatin.
 Genomes can be reorganized through the action of cellular systems for cutting, splicing and rearranging DNA molecules.
 Natural genetic engineering systems (including transposable elements) are capable of acting genome-wide and not just one site at a time.
 Transposable elements are subject to regulation by cellular signal transduction/computing networks.
 This regulation acts on both the timing and extent of DNA rearrangements and (in a few documented cases so far) on the location of changes in the genomes.
 By connecting transcriptional regulatory circuits to the action of natural genetic engineering systems, there is a plausible molecular basis for coordinated changes in the genome subject to biologically meaningful feedback.

-Shapiro (2002) summarises the revolution going on in the way molecular biologists think about the unseen world they investigate with the following table:
+In the following table Shapiro (2002) summarises the revolution going on in the way molecular biologists think about the unseen world they investigate: